- Raw bacon is not toxic to dogs when ingested in small amounts, but this is not a healthy option because of high sodium and fat.

 If you’ve seen the old commercial for a popular dog treat, you’ll remember the voiceover saying “It’s BACON!”
 Dogs love bacon, right?
 Of course!
-They love bacon, chicken, beef—really, dogs love any kind of meat.
-The question remains, though—is bacon, specifically raw bacon—good for my dog?
+My dogs love bacon, chicken, beef—really, dogs love any kind of meat.
+But can dogs really benefit from bacon in any way?

 Pet owners often ask with concern: What can dogs not eat?
-The consensus on the matter of raw bacon is divided.
+I always say that the consensus on the matter of raw bacon is divided.
 Some sites will tell you that uncooked bacon is toxic to your dog.
 There are good reasons behind this.
 As with any uncooked meat, a chance of a parasitic infection is always present.
 There’s always the possibility that bad bacteria could lurk on the uncooked bacon, too.